VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

   may exceed the per-query memory limit by a small percent.
 The total memory limit for concurrently executed queries can be estimated as `-search.maxMemoryPerQuery` multiplied by `-search.maxConcurrentRequests`.
 - `-search.maxUniqueTimeseries` at `vmselect` component limits the number of unique time series a single query can find and process.
+  By default, it's set to 0, meaning that vmstorage will calculate automatically based on the available resources and the maximum number of concurrent vmselect requests it can process.
-  `vmselect` passes the limit to `vmstorage` component, which keeps in memory some metainformation about the time series located by each query and spends some CPU time for processing the found time series.
+  Otherwise, `vmselect` passes the limit to `vmstorage` component, which keeps in memory some metainformation about the time series located by each query and spends some CPU time for processing the found time series.
 This means that the maximum memory usage and CPU usage a single query can use at `vmstorage` is proportional to `-search.maxUniqueTimeseries`.
 - `-search.maxQueryDuration` at `vmselect` limits the duration of a single query.
 If the query takes longer than the given duration, then it is canceled.